Articles in the community space are not supported by OP5 Support.

-On this site you can find source code for various software packages released by op5.
+On this site you can find information on OP5's open source projects.
 You can find more information about and follow the development on the individual project pages.
-The source code can be found on our git code library.
-Because of our business area, most of the code on this site will, one way or another, be related to network monitoring and the tools op5 Monitor and/or Nagios.
+The source code can be found on our Github account.
+Because of our business area, most of the code on this site will, one way or another, be related to server and network monitoring, including OP5 Monitor, Naemon and Nagios.
 We invite you to test, use and contribute to the projects published here!

 Select one of the following categories or the other pages listed to the left.

 The main forum for discussion regarding all OP5's community projects is located at our op5-users mailing list.

 You can subscribe and modify your settings and access historical archive from these lists.